Wood & Water: Mokuhanga Monotypes

-Mokuhanga, the traditional Japanese method of woodblock printing with watercolors, usually requires careful planning and precise registration of multiple carved blocks to create an image.
-In this newly developed workshop, participants will utilize the techniques of traditional mokuhanga — brushing waterborne pigments onto wooden blocks and taking an impression with a hand-held baren — in a more improvisational and spontaneous way than is usually done.
+Mokuhanga, the traditional Japanese method of woodblock printing with watercolors, usually requires careful planning and precise registration of multiple carved blocks to create a polychrome image.

-Experimenting with both carved and uncarved blocks, masks, stencils, and various types of brushes, participants will have the opportunity to discover fresh and contemporary ways of using this ancient method.
-This workshop, which is suitable for both beginners and experienced printers, is a fun and gentle way to become comfortable with the basic ingredients of mokuhanga printing: wood, water, pigment and rice paste.
+Experimenting with uncarved (or lightly-carved) blocks of wood, masks, stencils, and pressure printing, participants will have the opportunity to discover fresh and contemporary ways of using this ancient method.
+Suitable for both beginners and experienced printers, this workshop is a fun and gentle way to become comfortable with the basic ingredients of mokuhanga printing.

-Note: students will need to purchase and bring their own carving tools.
-Details will be provided after registration.
+Note that students who want to explore carving will need to purchase and bring a few of their own carving tools.
+A complete materials list will be sent upon registration.

 Limited to 8 participants